Audi A1 Sportback interior

 The Audi A1 Sportback’s standard pair of infotainment screens makes you feel like you’re in the digital age when everyone else is still analogue

-One of the A1’s big selling points is that it comes as standard with a great infotainment system.
+One of the A1’s big selling points is that it comes as standard with a great infotainment system as standard.

-Even the basic centre touchscreen is large – 8.8 inches to be exact – and has colourful graphics that are pretty to look at.
-It doesn’t come with sat-nav but it does have Audi’s Smartphone Interface, so you can use your Apple or Android smartphone’s navigation apps on the car’s big screen.
+Even the basic 9-inch centre touchscreen is larger than you get in most top-spec alternatives and it has colourful graphics that are pretty to look at.
+It doesn’t come with sat-nav but it does come with Audi’s Smartphone Interface, so you can use your Apple or Android smartphone’s navigation apps on the car’s big screen instead.

-The screen itself understands smartphone gestures like pinch and swipe, is responsive and easy to use when you’re parked up, but it can be easy to hit the wrong button when you’re driving.
-Annoyingly, the haptic feedback you get in larger Audis – that mimics pressing an actual button – isn’t fitted to the A1 and you also miss out on the fixed control between the two front seats that you get in a Mini.
+The screen itself understands smartphone gestures like pinch and swipe, is responsive and easy to use when you’re parked up, but it can be tricky to hit the right button when you’re driving.
+Annoyingly, the haptic feedback you get in larger Audis – that mimics pressing an actual button – isn’t fitted to the A1 and it also misses out on the rotary control dial between the two front seats that you get in a Mini.

-The main upgrade you can go for is the Technology Pack.
-It gets you a larger 10.1-inch central screen and adds integrated sat-nav that’s more responsive and smarter looking than mirroring your smartphone’s screen.
-The Technology Pack also unlocks new features on the digital instrument binnacle, including the option to display the car’s sat-nav map behind the steering wheel.
-It looks cool, but is also really functional.
+If you fancy a larger touchscreen, you’d be better of paying for the optional Technology Pack.
+This comes with a larger 10-inch central screen and adds integrated sat-nav that’s more responsive and smarter looking than mirroring your smartphone’s screen.
+The Technology Pack also unlocks new features on the standard 10-inch digital instrument display, including the option to display the car’s sat-nav map behind the steering wheel.
+It looks cool and it’s also really intuitive to operate using buttons on the steering wheel.

 The Comfort Pack is another bundle of equipment worth considering.
 It upgrades the tinny standard stereo for a Bang & Olufsen setup with a powerful 560W output.
 Audi claims it’s the only surround sound stereo fitted to a small car and it’s 11 speakers really bring music to life.
 Along with the upgraded stereo, the Comfort Pack adds front and rear parking sensors and heated front seats.